0x.tools

 Installation & Usage

-xcapture, schedlat and psn sample the Linux /proc filesystem just like standard tools like ps, top and lsof do.
+xcapture (v1), schedlat and psn sample the Linux /proc filesystem just like standard tools like ps, top and lsof do.
 The /proc filesystem is essentially Linux kernel presenting useful metrics into userspace as user-readable files.
 So, you do not need any additional Linux configuration or anything fancy to be installed on your hosts.
 0x.tools require Linux kernel version 2.6 or later, so they will work even on your legacy installations (like RHEL 5, CentOS 5) from 15 years ago.

-Note that for running psn on CentOS 5 (RHEL 5 clones), you need to have Python 2.6+ on it (it can be installed from EPEL repo).
+For running psn on CentOS 5 (RHEL 5 clones), you need to have Python 2.6+ on it (it can be installed from EPEL repo).

 $ git clone https://github.com/tanelpoder/0xtools